Simi Valley High School: History

-The demographic breakdown by race/ethnicity of the 2,107 students enrolled for the 2019–2020 school year was:

 Academics

 In the annual public high school rankings from U.S. News & World Report, Simi Valley High School was ranked in 2021 as the 17th best high school in the Oxnard-Ventura metropolitan area, with an overall score of 67.65 out of 100.
 That makes it the 3rd best high school in the Simi Valley Unified School District, behind Santa Susana High School and Royal High School.